Navigating Christmas, Holidays and cancer

 Holiday hours

 We understand that cancer doesn't stop over the festive season, so we'll be online to listen and chat with the exception of public holidays.
-Below are our holiday operating hours (all AEST), and we'll be returning to usual hours again on Tuesday 2 January 2024.
+Below are our holiday operating hours (all AEST), and we'll be returning to usual hours again on Thursday 2 January 2025.
+All times AEDT.